-(7) Building Requirements - Group Assisted Living Facilities.
+Building Requirements - Group Specialty (6) Care Assisted Living Facilities.

-- General.
-Group assisted living facilities (a) licensed, constructed, or renovated after December 25, 1991, shall be limited to one story buildings and shall comply with the currently adopted building code and National Fire Protection Association, Life Safety Code.
+General.
+Group specialty care assisted (a) living facilities licensed, constructed, or renovated shall be limited to one story buildings and shall comply with the currently adopted building code and National Fire Protection Association, Life Safety Code.
 Facilities, or portions of facilities, built under the currently adopted codes shall comply with the Life Safety Code Chapter for New Residential Board and Care Occupancies (excluding NFPA 101A Alternative Approaches to Life Safety).
-Facilities, or portions of facilities, built under previous adopted editions of the codes shall comply with the currently adopted Life Safety Code Chapter for Existing Residential Board and Care Occupancies, Impractical Evacuation Capability (excluding NFPA 101A Alternative Approaches to Life Safety). - (b) Required Fire Exits. - 1.
-At least two exits, remote from each other and so located that there will be no dead-end corridors in excess of 20 feet, shall be provided. - 2.
-Exits shall be so located that the distance of travel from the corridor door of any occupied room to an exit shall not exceed 100 feet. - 3.
-Each bedroom or suite shall have at least one doorway opening directly to the outside, or to an exit corridor leading directly to the outside. - 4.
-Exit doors shall swing to the exterior. - 5.
-Panic hardware shall be installed on all exit doors of facilities submitted for plan review.
-As a minimum, single action hardware is required on all exit doors of existing facilities.
+Facilities, or portions of facilities, built under previously adopted editions of the codes shall comply with the currently adopted Life Safety Code Chapter for Existing Residential Board and Care Occupancies (excluding NFPA 101A Alternative Approaches to Life Safety).

+(b) Required Fire Exits.

+At least two exits, remote from each other 1. and so located that there will be no dead-end corridors in excess of 20 feet, shall be provided.

+Exits shall be so located that the 2. distance of travel from the corridor door of any occupied room to an exit shall not exceed 100 feet.

+3. Each bedroom or suite shall have at least one doorway opening directly to the outside, or to an exit corridor leading directly to the outside.

+Exit doors shall swing to the exterior.
+4.

+5. Panic hardware shall be installed on all exit doors, except where electrically controlled door hardware is used in accordance with other provisions of these rules.

-- (c) Corridors and Passageways.
-Corridors and passageways used as a means of exit, or part of a means of exit, shall be at least 36 inches wide, shall be unobstructed, and shall not lead through any room or space used for a purpose that may obstruct free passage. - (d) Smoke Barrier Separations. - 1.
-Buildings exceeding 3,000 square feet in area shall be divided into separate areas by smoke barriers so located as to provide ample space on each side for approximately one-half the beds.
-Smoke barriers shall have a fire-resistive rating of not less than one hour or minimum one-half hour for existing sprinkled facilities. - 2.
-Doors provided in smoke barriers shall be smoke-resistive, so installed that they may normally be kept in the open position, but will close automatically upon fire alarm activation. - 3.
-Duct penetrations in smoke barriers shall be properly protected with smoke dampers. - 4.
-Penetrations of smoke barriers with wiring, conduits, pipes, etc., shall be sealed to maintain the fire and smoke rating.
+Corridors and Passageways.
+Corridors and (C) passageways used as a means of exit, or part of a means of exit, shall be at least 36 inches wide, shall be unobstructed, and shall not lead through any room or space used for a purpose that may obstruct free passage.

+Smoke Barrier Separations. (d)

+Buildings exceeding 3,000 square feet in 1.

+area shall be divided into separate areas by smoke barriers so located as to provide ample space on each side for approximately one-half the beds.
+Smoke barriers shall have a fire-resistive rating of not less than one hour or minimum one-half hour for existing sprinkled facilities.

+2. Doors provided in smoke barriers shall be smoke-resistive, so installed that they may normally be kept in the open position, but will close automatically upon fire alarm activation.

+3. Duct penetrations in smoke barriers shall be properly protected with smoke dampers.

+4. Penetrations of smoke barriers with wiring, conduits, pipes, etc., shall be sealed to maintain the fire and smoke rating.

-(8) Building Requirements - Congregate Assisted Living Facility.
+(7) Building Requirements - Congregate Specialty Care Assisted Living Facility.

-- (a) General.
-Congregate assisted living facilities licensed, constructed, or renovated under the currently adopted codes shall comply with the building code and the requirements for limited care facilities in the "New Health Care Occupancies" Chapter of the Life Safety Code (excluding NFPA 101A, Alternative Approaches to Life Safety).
-Facilities, or portions of facilities, built under previously adopted editions of the codes shall comply with the currently adopted Life Safety Code Chapter for Existing Residential Board and Care Occupancies, Impractical Evacuation Capability, thereby requiring compliance with the requirements for limited care facilities in the "Existing Health Care Occupancies" Chapter for the Life Safety Code (excluding NFPA 101A Alternative Approaches to Life Safety). - (b) Exit doors.
-Panic hardware shall be installed on all exit doors.
+(a) General.
+Congregate specialty care assisted living facilities licensed, constructed, or renovated under the currently adopted codes shall comply with the building code and the requirements for limited care facilities in the "New Health Care Occupancies" Chapter of the Life Safety Code (excluding NFPA 101A Alternative Approaches to Life Safety).
+Facilities or portions of facilities, built under previously adopted editions of the codes shall comply with the currently adopted requirements for limited care facilities in the "Existing Health Care Occupancies" Chapter of the Life Safety Code (excluding NFPA 101A Alternative Approaches to Life Safety).

+(b) Exit doors.
+Panic hardware shall be installed on all exit doors, except where electrically controlled door hardware is used in accordance with other provisions of these rules.